-Learn More: Balanced Scorecard Diagram
+Learn More: Balanced Scorecard

-Enterprise Architect has a powerful and flexible documentation generator that can produce DOCX and RTF Word Processor files, PDF and HTML reports.
+Enterprise Architect's documentation generator can produce DOCX and RTF Word Processor files, PDF and HTML reports.
 Any Balanced Scorecard stored in the repository can be conveniently generated and included in documentation.
 The formatting used to describe the Objectives, Measures Targets and Initiatives can also be carried through to the documentation.
 A sophisticated template facility exists that provides a range of in-built templates and allows the user to create their own templates, defining styles, images and a wide range of other formatting options.